solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 #### NFTs on Solana

-All NFTs must meet the following characteristics:
+All NFTs characteristics were previously achievable with a combination of the SPL Token Program and the Metaplex Token Metadata Program by setting the following boundaries:

 1. Have 0 decimals, so it cannot be divided into parts.
 2. Have a supply of 1, so only 1 of these tokens exists.
 3. Not have a mint authority to ensure that the supply never changes.
 4. Have an associated **metadata** to store things like a name, images, etc.

-While all this properties were previously achievable with a combination of the SPL Token Program and the Metaplex Token Metadata Program, it came with a big overhead and lots of inefficiencies for a market as big as NFTs and Digital Asset in general.
+This came with a big overhead and lots of inefficiencies for a market as big as NFTs and Digital Asset in general.

-This is exaclty why the **Metaplex Core Program** was created!
+Thanks to the **Metaplex Core Program**, all this characteristics are now enshrined at the protocol level!

 #### The Metaplex Core program